stefanobianda/stefanobianda.github.io/_jobs/J02Schindler.md

   url: /jobs/J03LaPosta/
   title: J03LaPosta
 ---
+# Working Period
+From  May 1998 to January 2001

 # Description
 Schindler is working on a new elevator system using new technology and new concept.
 The main scope is a low cost and configurable elevator (SMART).